morenomancosu/fbSim/README.md

 Unlike similar packages like [```RFacebook```](https://cran.r-project.org/web/packages/Rfacebook/Rfacebook.pdf), ```fbSim``` does not need the user to provide an access token to run, but rather it needs an e-mail address and password associated to a valid Facebook profile.

-Note that in order to correctly scrape information, the language of the Facebook interface must be **English**.
+Note that, in order to correctly navigate and store Facebook pages information, the language of the Facebook interface must be **English**.
 You can change the interface by operating on the "Language" settings [here](https://www.facebook.com/settings?tab=language).

 ## Authentication: ```fbSetAccount```